Dion Fortune's "Mystical Meditations on the Collects"

 The Collect for this first Sunday after Easter asks that we should "..put away the leaven of malice and wickedness...."

-The use of the word 'leaven' in this context is worth thinking about.
-The dictionary defines leaven as: 'to make rise, puff up, expand,' and yes, this is what happens to us when we work ourselves up with gossip, spreading bad feeling and negativity.
+The use of the word 'leaven' in this context is interesting..
+The dictionary defines leaven as: 'to make rise, puff up, expand' - a good description of what happens when we work ourselves up with blame, gossip and negativity.

 The Collect continues: "....that we may always serve Thee in pureness of living, and truth;....."

-In her typical practical way, she adds: "If we prayed for grace instead of specific benefits, we should not find that our prayers so often had no apparent answer. "
+In her usual forthright way, she adds: "If we prayed for grace instead of specific benefits, we should not find that our prayers so often had no apparent answer. "